 Each host on the command line is specified as a DSN.
 The first DSN (or only DSN for cases like --sync-to-master) provides default values for other DSNs, whether those other DSNs are specified on the command line or auto-discovered by the tool.
-So in this example, the host2 DSN inherits the u and p DSN parts from the host1 DSN.
+So in this example, pt-table-sync --execute h=host1,u=msandbox,p=msandbox h=host2 the host2 DSN inherits the u and p DSN parts from the host1 DSN.
 Use the --explain-hosts option to see how pt-table-sync will interpret the DSNs given on the command line.